Fox Professing

 Fox, Dennis R. (1983).
 The Pressure to Publish: A Graduate Student's Personal Plea.
 Teaching of Psychology, 10, 177-178.

 Fox, Dennis R. ( 1984).
 Alternative Perspectives on the Pressure to Publish.
 Teaching of Psychology, 11, 239-241.

 Freire, P. (1970).
 Pedagogy of the Oppressed.
 New York: Seabury.

-Freire, P. (1972).
-Pedagogy of the oppressed.
-New York: Herder and Herder.

 Freire, P. (1975).
-Education for critical consciousness.
+Education for Critical Consciousness.
 New York: Seabury.

 Henwood, K. & Pidgeon, N. (1994).
 Beyond the qualitative paradigm: A framework for introducing diversity within qualitative psychology.
 Journal of Community and Applied Social Psychology, 4, 225-238.